GE Participant Eligibility

 - do not use the individual donation or resulting match for religious purposes.

-- Organizations that do not comply with the USA PATRIOT Act.
+- Organizations that do not comply with the USA Patriot Act (or other applicable anti-terrorism rules/laws).

 A. Annual Maximum

-- Each eligible GE participant has an annual matching maximum of USD $50,000 (or equivalent) in each calendar year.
+- Each eligible GE participant has an annual matching maximum of USD$25,000 (or equivalent) in each calendar year.

 B. Eligible Gifts

-- Gifts must be tax-deductible, charitable contributions of USD $25 (or equivalent) or more.
+- Gifts must be a tax-deductible, charitable contribution of USD$25 (or equivalent) or more.

-- Gifts may be made via cash, check, credit card or stock.
-Gifts may also be made by current payment from an entity such as a personal foundation or donor-advised fund if that entity has been funded solely by the eligible GE participant (note that gifts made to such an entity cannot be matched).
+- Gifts may be made via cash, check, debit/credit card or stock.
+Gifts may also be made by current payment from an entity such as a personal foundation or donor advised fund if that entity has been funded solely by the eligible GE participant (note that gifts made to such an entity cannot be matched).

-- Gifts made within a particular calendar year must be registered by the donor by the following April 15.
+- Gifts made within the calendar year must be registered by the donor by the following April 15.
 The recipient organization must confirm receipt of a gift within 12 months of the donor registering the gift.

 C. Ineligible Gifts